-Can I access Archives and Special Collections During the COVID-19 closure?
+Can I access Archives and Special Collections During the COVID-19 pandemic?

-We are providing limited access to Archives and Special Collections for faculty and graduate students during the COVID-19 shut down.
-We will be open for appointments up to 3 hours, on Mondays and Wednesdays from 10-1.
+We are providing access to Archives and Special Collections by appointment only during the summer of 2021.
+We will be open for appointments up to 3 hours, on Monday to Thursday from 10am to 4pm.
 Please submit your appointment requests at least 2 days in advance.

 Who can access Archives & Special Collections?